-Johnston Withers is the South Australian legal profession member of MSI Global Alliance, an association of independent law and accounting firms with over 250 member firms in 100 countries.
+Johnston Withers Lawyers is the South Australian legal profession member of MSI Global Alliance, an association of independent law and accounting firms with over 250 member firms in 100 countries.
 The firm is also a member of the Statewide Legal Group, an association of one city and five independent country legal firms.

-Johnston Withers was founded in Adelaide in 1946 by Elliott Johnston QC.
+Johnston Withers Lawyers was founded in Adelaide in 1946 by Elliott Johnston QC.
 Elliott was later joined by his wife Elizabeth and the firm of Johnston & Johnston practised throughout the 1950s until Elizabeth took up a role at the Crown Law Office.
 They both had extensive backgrounds in Union organisations.